ansys/pymechanical/doc/source/getting_started/faq.rst

 PyMechanical allows you to write Python scripts outside of Mechanical, with tight integration with other open source modules and Ansys products.
-With this tool, you bring your own Python environment which may contain other modules and tools.
+With this tool, you bring your own Python environment, which may contain other modules and tools.
 There is no dependency on opening the Mechanical user interface.